-This week we announced support for nopCommerce in the Windows Azure Web Sites application gallery.
-Using the Windows Azure portal and with requiring zero lines of code, you can set up nopCommerce on Web Sites and get your online store up in minutes.
+This week we announced support for nopCommerce in the Azure Web Sites application gallery.
+Using the Azure portal and with requiring zero lines of code, you can set up nopCommerce on Web Sites and get your online store up in minutes.
 You’ll have your very own products database, shopping cart, order history – the works.
 On the nopCommerce web site you can learn a lot more about the features nopCommerce offers.
-In this blog post, I’ll show you how to get your own store up and running on Windows Azure Web Sites.
+In this blog post, I’ll show you how to get your own store up and running on Azure Web Sites.

 I walked through this process today.
 As with other entries in the Web Sites application gallery, you really do have to do very little digging to figure out where to go to get started.
 It’s pretty much “start, new site, from gallery,” as you’ll see from the picture below.
-It shows you exactly which menu item to click in the Windows Azure portal to get started.
+It shows you exactly which menu item to click in the Azure portal to get started.

 The next step should be pretty self-explanatory.
 Select nopCommerce from the list of available applications.